gilmoreorless/presentation-roulette/README.md

 This code is mainly provided as a reference for those who want to see how it was built, and **is not intended to be instantly-reusable in its current state**.

 The JS code did start off quite small, but grew and grew as the scope crept ever onwards.
 The git history shows the evolution of the idea over the weeks leading up to the event.
+And then we did the event again a year later, so the ideas kept coming.

-### For those who were there on the night
+### For those who were there on the first night (2018)

 The animations were rigged to happen in a specific order, but the talk selections were not.